-If passed by Congress and signed into law, the proposed Preserving Access to Manufactured Housing Act of 2017 (House of Representatives Bill 1699) would amend some Dodd-Frank Act provisions that affect manufactured housing financing.
-In addition to standalone legislation, on July 13, 2017, the House Appropriations Committee passed the language of the bill as a part of its Fiscal Year 2018 Financial Services Appropriations bill.
+The U.S. House of Representatives passed the Preserving Access to Manufactured Housing Act of 2017 (House of Representatives Bill 1699) on December 1, 2017 to amend some SAFE Act and TILA provisions that affect manufactured housing financing.
 Additionally, on June 8, 2017, the U.S. House of Representatives passed the Financial CHOICE Act (House of Representatives Bill 10), which included the legislative language of House of Representatives Bill 1699.
 On August 3, 2017, the U.S. Senate introduced Senate Bill 1751, companion legislation to House of Representatives Bill 1699.
-These bills would revise the triggers by which small-sized manufactured home loans are considered "High-Cost" under HOEPA and clarify the MLO licensing requirements for manufactured home retailers and their employees.
+If signed into law, these bills would revise the triggers by which small-sized manufactured home loans are considered "High-Cost" under HOEPA and change the definition of an MLO to exclude retailers of manufactured or modular homes or their employees under certain circumstances.